Reforming Maternal Care Could Prevent Postpartum Crisis

 Home Visits

-“That was amazing to be able to touch base that many times and be checked on that many times,” Hahn said.
+“That was amazing, to be able to touch base that many times and be checked on that many times,” Hahn said.
 “You don’t get that care in the other model, which is really too bad, because moms need just as many checkups as the newborns do.”

 Keeler said supporting moms at home is a missing piece of the solution—especially for those who might not have a family member or friend who will advocate for them, connect them with resources, and offer emotional support.

-• Make a postpartum plan—Take classes during pregnancy to learn about the postpartum period and breastfeeding, cook and freeze meals, and tell your family and friends how they can best serve you during baby’s first few weeks.
+• Making a postpartum plan that includes cooking and freezing meals, and telling your family and friends how they can best serve you during baby’s first few weeks.

-“A lot of times friends and families want to help but they’ve forgotten what it’s like to have a newborn.
-Their idea of helping is coming over and hanging out and it’s really not so helpful,” Keeler said.
-“Maybe make a list of things you need help with, and then say, ‘Pick two, and then you can hold the baby.’”
+“A lot of times, friends and families want to help, but they’ve forgotten what it’s like to have a newborn,” Keeler said.
+“Their idea of helping is coming over and hanging out, and it’s really not so helpful.

 Amy Denney is a health reporter for The Epoch Times.
 Amy has a master’s degree in public affairs reporting from the University of Illinois Springfield and has won several awards for investigative and health reporting.
 She covers the microbiome, new treatments, and integrative wellness.